 While many women come to a fertility specialist worried about their chance of getting pregnant, there are other health concerns that patients with PCOS should be aware of and address.

-One of the causes of PCOS is an insensitivity to insulin, which in turn causes male-type hormone (aka androgen) excess.
-From there, the result is a higher likelihood of diabetes of pregnancy (gestational diabetes) and greater risk factors — such as high cholesterol — for heart disease.
-There is also a higher incidence of endometrial cancer in women who have gone for long periods of time without menstruating, typically more than 90 days.
+One of the causes of PCOS is a decreased sensitivityto insulin, which in turn causes male-type hormone (aka androgen) excess.
+This can lead to a higher likelihood of diabetes of pregnancy (gestational diabetes) and greater risk factors — such as high cholesterol — for heart disease.
+There is also an increased risk of endometrial cancer in women who have gone more than 90 days without having a period.

 Does PCOS affect your weight?

-There is a common misconception that all women with PCOS are overweight.
-In some cases, insulin resistance can be associated with obesity, but there are many patients with PCOS that are not overweight.
-Still, the impact of weight on PCOS and related infertility is undeniable.
+There is a common misconception that all women with PCOS are always overweight.
+In some cases, insulin resistance can be associated with obesity, but there are many patients with PCOS whoare not overweight.
+However, excess weight which produces hormones, can make it even harder for patients with PCOS to release an egg.
 Being overweight increases the severity of insulin resistance and further drives the process.

 I have PCOS, when should I reach out to a fertility specialist?

-If you’ve been diagnosed with or believe you may have PCOS, you should seek help from a fertility specialist when you are ready to start trying to conceive.
+If you’ve been diagnosed with or believe you may have PCOS or an irregular period, you should seek help from a fertility specialist when you are ready to start trying to conceive.

 To learn more about an individualized treatment plan for PCOS or to schedule a new patient appointment, please call our New Patient Center at 877-971-7755.

-Editor’s note: This article was originally published in May 2018 and has been updated for accuracy and comprehensiveness as of August 2023.
+Editor’s note: This article was originally published in May 2018 and has been updated as of October 2025.